oduwa/RWAndroidTryout/Part1_edited.markdown

 ![](Images/initial_launch.png)

-It might not look much as this point, but we've laid all the foundations necessary for building your watch face, and now we can concentrate on the actual coding.
+It might not look much as this point, but you've laid all the foundations necessary for building your watch face, and now you can concentrate on the actual coding.

 Time to get something on that screen!